steven-the-qa/web-automation-template/README.md

     ```VIEWPORT_SIZE=min npm test```

     The default is the Macbook Air viewport size (```max```).
 You can set it to ```min``` if you want to run on the iPhone 12 viewport size.

+6. Fixtures

+    Fixtures add a separation of concerns to tidy up the test files.
+Basically, anything that goes in a ```before``` or ```after``` hook can be moved to a fixture.

+    All setup and teardown is taken out of the test files and put into fixtures.
+This means you can write setup/teardown in 1 place and reuse it in any test file.

+    Read more about fixtures [here](https://playwright.dev/docs/test-fixtures#creating-a-fixture).